elemarmar/jotto/README.md

 - use of `data-test` attributes
 - use of `prop-types` package to control data type of props
 - use of `check-prop-types` to check the errors thrown by props data type
+- use of `beforeEach` for wrapper, avoiding repetition
+- **abstractions**
+  - create utils functions in `test/testUtils.js`: `findByTestAttr` and `checkProps`
+  - enzyme adapter in `setupTests.js`

+> Too many abstractions might result in hard-to-read tests 👉🏻 less useful in diagnosing failing tests

+> ⚠️ `setup()` not abstract because it's going to be different for each component

 <br />